AdryellCabralJurify/react-native-steps/README.md

 # react-native-progress-steps

+### IMPORTANT: I just forked this repo and still working on it to use in my projects, updates will come as soon as possible.
+Original author: https://colbymillerdev.com

 A simple and fully customizable React Native component that implements a progress stepper UI.
 * Each steps content is displayed inside of a customizable ScrollView.
 * Fully customizable buttons are displayed at the bottom of the component to move between steps.